Lihis/ets2-job-logger/docs/USER.md

 On first start after installation configuration needs to be set, refer to [Settings](#Settings) section for information of the settings.

-Otherwise usage of the application is simple; start the application before you start playing and keep it running until you stop playing.
+Otherwise, all what you need to do is to start the application before you start playing and keep it running until you stop.

 **Note:** Currently it is assumed that jobs are always delivered in one go, i.e. game is not closed in the middle of the delivery.